East Moor and Lynher Valleys Circular Walk

 The first record of the settlement of Clitters is from 1888 OS map.
 There is nothing recorded for it on the 1840 Tithe map which suggests the two ruined buildings as well as the inhabited one date from Victorian times.
 The woodland alongside (the Clitters Plantation) is recorded in the 1880s so is likely to be a similar age to the settlement.

-16. Go through the gate and follow along the wall to reach a fork in the track.
+16. Go through the gate and keep right to follow along the wall to reach a fork in the track.

 Beard-like lichens (known as Old Man's Beard) are very sensitive to sulphur dioxide in the air.
 Where the air quality is poor, at best they only manage to grow a few millimetres and may not survive at all.
 Long beards are therefore an indicator of clean air.